Latinos Pay More for Energy Than What They Use

 Cities across the U.S. will experience harsher extreme-weather events, see increases in daily temperatures, and some might no longer be inhabitable.

-Worse, this crisis will have significantly worse repercussions on underserved groups, including Latinos.
+Worse, this crisis will have significantly worse repercussions on overlooked groups, including Latinos.
 These populations will have a more challenging time dealing with future consequences, but they are already enduring its current impacts.

 Experts and researchers say recent extreme weather events—such as the massive snowstorm that caused rolling blackouts throughout Texas in 2021—is only one part of the broader climate crisis problem.